 Any contractor who signs up for lead generation spends their hard earned money on leads, but that does not mean you should abuse the information you receive.
 Therefore, do not take that Hickson quote literally and call multiple times in one day.

-Homeowners do not like to be pestered three, four or fives times a day.
+Homeowners do not like to be pestered three, four, or fives times a day.
 They have jobs.
 They have families.
 They have their own responsibilities.
-If they are serious about a home improvement project, they will call you back; that is, if you don’t harass them five times a day.
+If they are serious about a home improvement project, they will call you back; that is, if you don’t harass them multiple times a day.

 4. Think Long Term